bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 * Explain how the CPU provides concurrency:

 * Describe assembly language and machine language:
+- An assembly language is a low-level programming language for a computer, in which there is a very strong correspondence between the language and the architecture's machine code instructions.
+(Without interpreting or compiling).
+Machine language is a set of instructions executed directly by a computer's CPU.
+Each instruction performs a very specific task, such as a load, a jump, or an ALU operation on a unit of data in a CPU register or memory.
+Every program directly executed by a CPU is made up of a series of such instructions.

 * Suggest the role that graphics cards play in machine learning:
+- GPUs have almost 200 times more processors per chip than a CPU.
+While a CPU core is more powerful than a GPU core, the vast majority of this power goes unused by ML applications.
+A CPU core is designed to support an extremely broad variety of tasks in addition to performing computations, whereas a GPU core is optimized exclusively for data computations.
+Because of this singular focus, a GPU core is simpler and has a smaller die area than a CPU, allowing many more GPU cores to be crammed onto a single chip.
+Consequently, ML applications, which perform large numbers of computations on a vast amount of data, can see huge performance improvements when running on a GPU versus a CPU.

 ## Coding